 “If you have come here to help me you are wasting your time, but if you have come because your liberation is bound up with mine, then let us work together”.
-At Granito, we aspire to do more than just stand beside those facing oppressive forces.
-Instead, we are committed to empowering one another, working and learning together to create a more just coffee industry and more equitable world.
+At Granito, we aspire to do more than just help coffee growers make ends meet.
+We are committed to empowering one another, working and learning together to make a more just coffee industry and create a more equitable world.

 “We can’t solve problems with the same thinking that we used when we created them”.
 At Granito, we think critically about where we are and what got us here.
 We dream big about where we want to go and think creatively about how to get there.

 Our environment is not something abstract.
 It provides the basis for everything, our societies, our cultures, our economies, and our coffee.
 At Granito, we believe that to make coffee a force for good in the world, we must attend to its impact and ensure that our business is socially, environmentally, and economically sustainable.

 Farmers or Producers can range from small family farms to large private estates.
 Large estates employ paid labour whereas small farmers rely on the sale of their own coffee.

 Low quality coffees are grown in big sun-baked plantations at lower altitudes using chemical pesticides and fertilizers whereas higher quality coffees are typically grown in smaller forested plots at higher altitudes using organic practices.

 Granito Coffee comes from small, mostly indigenous, producers who own and maintain their own farms.

 Granito Coffee is shade-grown on small forested highland plots using organic practices.